Explore Galapagos

 In general, the better the yacht or cruise, the better the guide.
 So it’s worth investing more for a better experience.

 Be careful with the sun!
 Since the Galapagos are on the Equator, the sun’s rays are particularly powerful.
-Be sure to wear a hat, plenty of sunblock and long-sleeved shirts and trousers for longer land visits.
-When snorkelling, be careful not to burn the backs of your legs!

 Try to build in extra, free time into your plans.
 There’s plenty to see and do in and around Puerto Ayora, or sometimes it’s nice just to have an afternoon to relax on a beach (Tortuga Bay is your best option).